Today I’m answering a question from a past customer of mine wondering about licorice root safety during breastfeeding.

 What?
 An adult can take it if they’re not pregnant or nursing, but somehow making breast milk suddenly makes it not okay for your body?
 It certainly isn’t because of the effect it will have on the baby, right?
 It is a “children’s herb” after all.

-These are all valid questions, and this may be something you’ve wondered at one point or another as well.
+These are all valid questions, and you may have even wondered about licorice root safety during breastfeeding at one point or another as well.
 In today’s post, I’ll be clearing the air once and for all.
 Keep reading.

 Hi Meagan!
 I received our products (Yeast Tea blend) in the mail and am ready to get started fighting this yeast, but recently saw on a blog that licorice root should not be taken by nursing mothers.
 I know that licorice root is in your baby’s blend of Yeast Tea, but is it safe for them since it’s not recommended while nursing?

-I Googled it and most sites said to avoid it, but I didn’t read too into it since sometimes so much info on the internet will scare you because people are just trying to cover every imaginable situation.
+I Googled licorice root safety during breastfeeding and most sites said to avoid it, but I didn’t read too into it since sometimes so much info on the internet will scare you because people are just trying to cover every imaginable situation.

 I just wanted to check because I’m still learning about using herbs safely in my family.
 Are there any side effects I should watch out for?